ahmadnassri/node-template-literals-engine/docs/README.md

 #### Layouts

 defining a `layout` property in the Front Matter block of a template will result in rendering that layout first and including the current template as content.

-Layouts can infinitely cascade, the only limit is your system resources\!
+Layouts can infinitely cascade, the only limit is your system resources!

 <details><summary>Example</summary>